Today is International Women’s Day – a global celebration of the social, economic, cultural, and political achievements of women.

 Canadian fitness enthusiast Dana Glowacka is someone you definitely don’t want to get into a planking competition with.

-Last year, Glowacka broke the women’s World Record for the longest abdominal plant – sustaining the position for more than four hours and nearly doubling her personal best from 2016.
+In 2019, Glowacka broke the women’s World Record for the longest abdominal plant.
+She sustained the position for more than four hours and nearly doubled her personal best from 2016.

 3. Rachel Ama

-Vegan recipe creator Rachel Ama took the vegan scene by storm with her debut cookbook Vegan Eats – and taking a quick look at her tasty creations, it’s no surprise she was selected as the Observer’s Rising Star of Food 2019.
+Vegan recipe creator Rachel Ama took the vegan scene by storm with her debut cookbook Vegan Eats Looking at her tasty creations, it’s no surprise she was selected as the Observer’s Rising Star of Food 2019.

-Speaking about her heritage to Vice, Rachel said: “Caribbean cooking for me is my favorite cooking, and I wanted to share that kind of food because I felt like it wasn’t being shared and it should be.”
+Speaking to Vice, Ama said: “Caribbean cooking for me is my favorite cooking.
+I wanted to share that kind of food because I felt like it wasn’t being shared and it should be.”

 4. Judy Nadel

-Vevolution Co-Founder Judy Nadel announced the launch of She Loves Plants, an empowerment and self-love community for plant-powered women, last year.
+Vevolution Co-Founder Judy Nadel announced the launch of She Loves Plants in 2019.
+The event is all about empowerment and self-love for plant-powered women.

 Nadel said the event was inspired by the ‘lack of women represented on stage’ at vegans events – which she was ‘totally shocked by’.